The Recommended Split Between Passive And Active Investing

 I also sold my actively managed SF rental property in 2017 that was giving me nightmares.

-35% of the proceeds were invested in dividend ETFs and single-stock names, 35% was invested in California municipal bond funds, and 30% was invested in a portfolio of real estate crowdfunding projects.
+35% of the proceeds were invested in dividend ETFs and single-stock names, 35% was invested in California municipal bond funds, and 30% was invested in a portfolio of private real estate projects.
 It feels great to earn income passively.

 U.S. Stock Market Ownership Is Diversified